Usha2327/netflix-data-cleaning/README.md

 7. **Created a Duplicate Sheet for Category Mapping**
    - Created a new sheet `Category Mapping` with only `Show_Id` and `listed_in` columns.
    - Split `listed_in` values (which had multiple genres per show) into **multiple rows**, and trimmed extra spaces for clean categorization.
    - [Reason: Creating a separate sheet for category mapping helps in genre-wise analysis by separating multiple categories per show into individual rows.
-This makes it easier to filter, group, or count shows by individual genres]
+This makes it easier to filter, group or count shows by individual genres]